Chocolate Chip Blondies or Congo Bars

-Today, as part of my rotating Feature Fridays, I thought it would be fun to share a football dessert recipe…an “almost paleo” football dessert recipe, Chocolate Chip Blondies, also known as Congo Bars.
+Today, I thought it would be fun to share a football dessert recipe…an “almost paleo” football dessert recipe, Chocolate Chip Blondies, also known as Congo Bars.
 Congo Bars are a type of Blondies.
 Generally, chocolate chips, shredded coconut and/or nuts are stirred into the buttery brown sugar dough.
 However, I’ve even stirred in dried fruits from time to time.
 For instance, chopped dates are a favorite of mine.
 Congo Bars were all the rage when I was growing up in the ‘70s and ’80s.
 And, Mom made them often.
 Who doesn’t love these bars?
 I don’t know anyone who doesn’t!
 You can even make them the traditional way with regular all-purpose wheat flour.
 Simply read the Tips section below the recipe and you are golden!

 I’m telling you…I’m just ecstatic to share this recipe with y’all!
 I worked hard on it over the past two weeks and tested several batches.
 A very loyal Twitter follower had asked me to “paleo-ize” Chocolate Chip Blondies.
 (Yes, I put my other apple and pumpkin recipes aside just to share this recipe developed especially for her!)
 Specifically, she had asked if I would convert Ina Garten’s Chocolate Chip Blondies.
 As you would guess, she desired all the hallmark characteristics of an exceptional Blondie…chewy, ooey-gooey goodness with a crispy-crunchy exterior and a buttery, caramel-like brown sugary flavor chock full of plenty of “safe” (read: dairy, soy and gluten free) semisweet chocolate chips.
 And, since she cannot have alcohol based pure vanilla extract, we’re talkin’ a whole fresh vanilla bean split!
 Check.